Aspine/aspine/MAINTENANCE.md

 which means that `git describe` will ignore any tags created from GitHub's website.

+Before tagging a release, increment the version number in package.json and run `npm install` to update package-lock.json.

 To tag a release, first run `git tag -s v$MAJOR.$MINOR.$PATCH $REF`, replacing `$MAJOR.$MINOR.$PATCH` with the version number (following [semantic versioning][1]) and replacing `$REF` with the ref